security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

 Different sources will spell an organization's name in different ways.
 We choose and record a canonical version of a organization's name in the `Name` field.
 All other spellings that we have found are treated as aliases and stored in this field.
 Where the country being researched is non-English speaking, use this field to record English language translations of an organization's name.

 Although we do not use ordinal indicators like `2nd` or `10/o` in the canonical name we choose for an organization, where a source uses an Ordinal we record it as an alias.

 > Example: We find a version of the organization name `10 Regimiento de Caballería Motorizado` that has an Ordinal indicator: `10/o.
 Regimiento de Caballería Motorizado.` We would record this in the `Aliases` field.

 ## Organization division\_id

-The `division_id` enables the system to identify which country this organization belongs to.
-All entries in this field are two letter country codes.

-> For example, organizations based in Nigeria would have the code `ng` and an organization based in Brazil would the code `br`.

-You can search for country codes here: [https://www.iso.org/obp/ui/\#search](https://www.iso.org/obp/ui/#search)

 ### Description

+The country in which an organziation originates

 ### Type of field

+Two letter country code

 ### Example of use

+`mx`, `ug`, `ng`

 ### Guidance on use

+The `division_id` field identifies the country this organization comes from.
+All entries in this field are two letter country codes taken from  [ISO 3166 which can be searched here](https://www.iso.org/obp/ui/#search).

+> For example, an organization based in Nigeria would have the code `ng` and an organization based in Brazil would have the code `br`

 ## Classification {#organization_classification}